Miamiohlibs/MyGuide/README.md

 ## Initial Setup

 - run `npm install` to install Node package dependencies

+### abbreviated test setup

+There are a lot of configurations to set up to run MyGuide.
+You can do a more abbreviated test just to make sure that Apache is correctly configured to serve content from the app.
+To do this:

+- copy `config/default.json` to a safe place if you've been setting it up.
+- copy `config/default_barebones_sample.json` to `config/default.json`
+- set the port, servername, and the path to the SSL certificate and key files
+- run `node install-test`
+- that will start a very simple web server; go to `{yourserver}:{PORT}/install`; if Apache is configured to serve content from the app, you should see a message reading: "If you can read this, the app is serving the install page."

+### full setup

 - Once you've configured the LibGuides portion of the `config/default.json` file, you can run `./getData` to fetch subject, librarian, guide, and database data from the LibGuides API.
-(Youc can check on those files in the `./cache` folder.
+(You can check on those files in the `./cache` folder.
 Additional subject subject mapping will be required before you can create the cached subject files, however.

 ## Starting/Stopping the Process